BagusAnanta/Setara/README.md

    - After that, close and go to File Explorer (For Windows) and find a clone file
    - And then, find a file from a clone and then find folder name "app", then click
    - After that find a "debug" folder and click
-   - If you see Setara.apk click and follow the instruction
+   - If you see setara_beta_v0.2.apk click and follow the instruction
    - And Enjoy 😄

 ### 2. Use this if you want test this app